713-944-8381

 Filter Analysis

-The filters capture wear particles, seal fragments, contaminants, and degradation products that have been generated or contaminated the system.
+Filters capture wear particles, seal fragments, contaminants, and degradation products that have been generated or contaminated the system.
 Some of these may have not found their way into a sample bottle.
-We recommend submitting both the supply side filter as well as the return filter.
-Filter analysis can be used on newly commissioned equipment, annually or when a potential problem is suspected.
-Because the filters function as a concentrator, it often traps "soft contaminants" and sludge that have not yet reached a high enough concentration in the bulk oil to trigger an "abnormal" rating on a standard lab report.
+We recommend analysis of a filter on a unit that is most likely to capture equipment wear debris.
+Any filter will also soak up varnish material that is also layering on metal surfaces.
+Because a filter functions as a concentrator, it can trap "soft contaminants" and sludge that have not yet reached a high enough concentration in the bulk oil to trigger an "abnormal" rating on a standard lab report.
 Analyzing the color and texture of the residue trapped in the depth media can confirm the presence of varnish precursors, such as nitration or oxidation byproducts.
-When paired with your UC and MPC testing, this data allows you to move from reactive maintenance to a proactive strategy, identifying the exact point where the oil’s chemistry has begun to break down before it results in a sticking valve or a burned-out solenoid.
+When paired with UC and MPC testing, the combined data allows you to move from reactive maintenance to a proactive strategy, identifying the exact point where the oil’s chemistry has begun to break down before resulting in valve stiction or solenoid burn-out.

 Conclusion

-Do not wait for increased scrap rates or burned-out coils to tell you that your oil is failing.
+Do not wait for increased scrap rates or burned-out coils to indicate that the hydraulic fluid is varnishing.
 Precision molding requires precision fluid management.
 Contact MRT Laboratories today to schedule a comprehensive Varnish Potential Analysis.
 Our expert diagnostic team will help you evaluate your MPC levels, antioxidant health, and filter debris to keep your cycle times consistent and your production lines moving.

 Wed Apr 22 2026, by Gene Wagenseller